lananovikova10/apidays-ai-poc/README.md

 ## Contact

-For any questions or feedback, please contact: [Your Email] or open an issue.
+For any questions or feedback, please contact: svetlnovikova@gmail.com or open an issue.